Updated June 2020

 Note: Mornings are hectic here.
 I recommend you buy tickets ahead of time to skip the ticket line or plan to visit in the afternoon, when the lines seem to disappear.

-Artis, a nearly 200-year-old zoo was not on to do my list but my daughter insisted and I’m glad she did.
-The zoo is beautifully landscaped, easy to walk and houses a planetarium, butterfly pavilion and small aquarium.
+Artis, a nearly 200-year-old zoo was not on my must-see list but my daughter insisted and I’m glad she did.
+The zoo is beautifully landscaped, easy to walk around and houses a planetarium, butterfly pavilion and small aquarium.
 We spent the greater part of a day here.

 Take a break: De Twee Cheetahs café is nice for lunch.
 The food is delicious, families can sit outside in the company of giraffes and zebras and kids can play at a charming nearby playground while the grown-ups linger over a post-lunch coffee.

 We also checked out NEMO, a science museum that features changing exhibits, hands-on experiments and demonstrations.
-We enjoyed it, but I think it’s better for children ages 6 and up.
+We enjoyed it, but I think it’s best for children ages 6 and up.

 Take a break: If you go, pack a lunch and have a picnic on the roof.
 The view is amazing!

 Take a break: If you forget your picnic, head to the Melkhaus for breakfast or lunch.
-It has a private playground and allowed us to sip our morning lattes in relative peace.
+It has a private playground that allowed us to sip our morning lattes in relative peace.

 Note: Call ahead to reserve a Bakfiet; they’re popular!

-Jessica Glorieux is the momma to two kids and co-founder of Brooklyn BabyFEST and WillyPoint Kids.
+Jessica Glorieux is the momma to two kids, an event producer and co-founder of Brooklyn BabyFEST and WillyPoint Kids.
 When she’s not working she loves to travel, play tennis or read a great biography.
-You can also find her on Twitter and Pinterest.